arm61/pylj/docs/source/ideal-gas-law.md

 fig.tight_layout()
 ```

-The fitted $b - a / k_B T$ matches the second virial coefficient of the potential itself.
-For hard discs of diameter $d$ the excluded area is $b = \pi d^2 / 2$, and the diameter that comes out is a little below $\sigma$, the separation at which the Lennard-Jones energy crosses zero: at 273 K collisions push some way inside it.
+The fitted $b - a / k_B T$ has the sign and size of the second virial coefficient of the potential itself, and comes out about a fifth above it: a two-parameter form fitted up to 100 particles, where the box is nearly full, is only a rough guide to the dilute limit.
+For hard discs of diameter $d$ the excluded area is $b = \pi d^2 / 2$, and the diameter that comes out is about $0.8\,\sigma$, where $\sigma$ is the separation at which the Lennard-Jones energy crosses zero.
+Part of the shortfall is that the repulsive wall is soft, so collisions at 273 K push inside $\sigma$; the rest is the crudeness of the fit.
+The attractive term is a small correction at every density here, as the positive second virial coefficient requires.
 The fit has recovered the size of the particle from the pressure alone, which is what van der Waals did from experiment in 1873.